ehlowr0ld/hmr/packages/uvicorn-hmr/README.md

 re-executes the corresponding modules with [`hmr`](https://github.com/promplate/pyth-on-line/tree/main/packages/hmr) and restart the server (in the same process).

 **HOT** means the main process never restarts, and reloads are fine-grained (only the changed modules and their dependent modules are reloaded).
-Since the reload is on-demand and the server is not restarted on every save, it is much faster than the built-in `--reload` option provided by `uvicorn`.
+Since the python module reloading is on-demand and the server is not restarted on every save, it is much faster than the built-in `--reload` option provided by `uvicorn`.

 ## Why?